Little Sutton, Cheshire: Religious sites

 The Church of Saint Mary of the Angels, opened in 1879, is a Roman Catholic parish church in the Diocese of Shrewsbury.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 St Paul's Church opened in 1862.
 It is an Anglican parish church in the deanery of Wirral South, the Archdeaconry of Chester and the Diocese of Chester.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.

 Little Sutton Methodist Church is associated with the Wirral Methodist Circuit.

 Dating from the 1830s, St George's United Reformed Church closed in 2020.
 The building was sold for redevelopment in 2021.

-Public houses
+Historic public houses

-Pubs in Little Sutton include Alfie's Bistro & Wine Bar, the Olde Red Lion, the Traveller's Rest and The Cheshire Yeoman.
 The Olde Red Lion near the junction of Chester Road (A41) and Station Road (B5463) dates from about 1850.
 The original building was demolished in 1934 and re-sited further east to enable road widening.

-Other nearby pubs are The Chimneys in Hooton and The Halfway House and The White Lion in Childer Thornton.